B00M3000/CPW/src/client/docs/home.md

 - Author: Thomas Zhou
 - Co-Author: Ethan Wu

-### Other Contributors
+### Acknowledgements

+We would like to thank Ms. Moss, Ms. Jackman, and Mr. Hinterlang for their support.
+They provided important information about how student data is stored, support for hosting the website, and suggestions for improving or adding different features.
+Additionally, thanks to Moe Frumkin ('23) for reviewing the documentation and Ms. Tomer for sending us the Commonwealth branding guide.

-The following people (in alphabetical order by last name) provided helpful and valuable feedback about UI/UX design for the website and provided suggestions for improving usability.
+Additionally, the following people (in alphabetical order by last name) provided helpful and valuable feedback about UI/UX design for the website and provided suggestions for improving usability.

 - Aditya Anand ('26)
 - Brian Li ('26)